New rule tightens worker classification standards; Uber, Lyft say their drivers won’t be affected

 “But misclassified employees don’t get paid for all of their hours,” Su said.
 “They’ve seen their economic security eroded because of misclassification.”

-Potentially at issue for ride-hailing, delivery and other apps is a requirement that employees consider whether the jobs performed by workers are an integral part of the company’s business.
+Potentially at issue for ride-hailing, delivery and other apps is a requirement that employers consider whether the jobs performed by workers are an integral part of the company’s business.

+Mary Kay Henry, president of the Service Employees International Union, which represents about 2 million workers, said in a statement that the new rule “takes direct aim” at the practices of corporations like Uber and Lyft that have taken “advantage of misclassifying workers to shirk accountability as employers, avoid paying their fair share and game a system already rigged in their favor.”

 “This rule does not materially change the law under which we operate, and won’t impact the classification of the over one million Americans who turn to Uber to make money flexibly,” Uber’s head of federal affairs, CR Wooters, said in a prepared statement.